susey-a11y/faith.org.np/README.md

 # faith.org.np
-This is the page where we can find many social events and campaign for the welfare of the children education .
+ basically This is the  page where we can find many social events and campaign for the welfare of the children education .